Whitney Grither, MD, PhD

 Medical School: Washington University

-Why did you choose WashU for your residency?
+Why did you choose WashU OBGYN for your fellowship?

 Awards & Honors

 Spencer T. and Ann W. ASCCP Resident Award, Olin Medical Science Fellow Award, Ceil M. DeGutis Prize in Chemical Biology or Medicinal Chemistry